What causes fear of flying?

 Flight simulators & virtual reality exposure therapy (VRET)

-Flight simulators are an effective way to see what life it like as a pilot.
-Some offer dedicated fear of flying support courses where you can understand what’s happening in the cabin during a flights.
+Flight simulators are an effective way to see what life it like as a pilot, or to experience flight as a passenger (but in a safe and controlled environment).
+Some providers offer dedicated fear of flying support courses where you can understand what’s happening in the cabin during a flights while being supported by a therapist.

 VRET is one of the most exciting developments in phobia treatment.
 Instead of putting someone on a plane, therapists can now simulate the experience, complete with sounds, visuals, and vibrations, using VR headsets.